FrandsenGroup/beams/README.md

   __or__

-- Download or clone this repository.
+- Clone this repository with `git clone https://github.com/FrandsenGroup/beams.git`
-- Open a terminal and navigate to the BEAMS folder.
+- Navigate into the BEAMS folder with `cd beams`

 #### Without Anaconda
 - Run the following command to install the package requirements for BEAMS